TheDolentCity/paladins-of-awoudan/src/content/docs/rules/healing.md

 ## Items

-There are several common healing items that can be used as a standard action on yourself or an ally in close burst 1.
+There are several common healing items that can be used as a standard action on yourself or an adjacent ally.
 Most restore your base stats.

 - **Red Willow Elixir:** Remove a condition or increase **HEA** by d6 + **VIT**.
 - **Green Sage Elixir:** Increase **STA** by 2d6 + **END**.